Grape Jelly Meatballs

 Crockpot Directions:

-• Add the jelly mixture to the crockpot, and stir in the meatballs.
+• Add the barbecue sauce and jelly to the crockpot and stir to combine.
+Add in the meatballs and stir to coat them in the sauce.

-• Cover and cook for 2 – 3 hours on HIGH, or 4 – 6 hours on LOW, until the meatballs and sauce are hot.
+• Cover and cook for 2 to 3 hours on HIGH, or 4 to 6 hours on LOW, until the meatballs and sauce are good and hot.
+I like to give the meatballs a good stir every once in a while.

-• Serve directly from the crockpot with a serving spoon or toothpicks, or transfer to a serving dish.
+• Set the crockpot heat to warm.
+Serve directly from the crockpot with a serving spoon or toothpicks, or transfer to a serving dish.

 Stovetop Directions:

-• In a large, deep skillet over medium-high heat, add the barbecue sauce and jelly.
+• In a large, deep pot (with a lid) over medium heat, add the barbecue sauce and jelly.
 Stir to combine, and then add the meatballs.

-• Cover pan and simmer until the meatballs are warmed through, about 10 minutes.
-Serve immediately.
+• Cover pan and simmer, stirring often, until the meatballs are warmed through, about 12 minutes.
+Serve immediately or transfer to a crockpot to keep warm.

 Notes